-Robert Desselle appeals the district court's affirmance of a final administrative decision that denied Mr. Desselle disability insurance benefits under Title II of the Social Security Act, see 42 U.S.C. §§ 401-434.
+Robert Desselle appeals the affirmance by the district court1 of a final administrative decision that denied Mr. Desselle disability insurance benefits under Title II of the Social Security Act, see 42 U.S.C. §§ 401-434.
 Mr. Desselle challenges the determination of the administrative law judge (ALJ) that he was not insured for disability.
-We vacate the district court's judgment and order the court to remand the case to the Social Security Administration for further proceedings.
+We affirm.